jkosik/gke-deployer/README.md

 ```
 jq -c .
 GCP_SA.json
 ```
-- create GitHub Actions Secret for GCP_SSH_PRIVATE_KEY used in Jumphost (Ansible and adminstration).
+- create GitHub Actions Secret for GCP_SSH_PRIVATE_KEY used in Jumphost (Ansible and administration).

 ## Running CICD and git branch management
 Branches are organized as `dev/stage/prod`.
 Branch name is passed to `INFRA_ENV` varaible within CICD workflow.
 Based on that Terraform decides which *.tfvars file to use.
 Also Ansible